capy-ui/capy/README.md

 ## Introduction

 zgt is a **graphical user interface library for Zig**.
-It is mainly intended for creating applications using native controls from the operating system.
+It is mainly intended for creating applications using native controls from the operating system. zgt is a declarative UI library aiming to be easy to write for and versatile.

+It has been made with the goal to empower standalone UI applications, integration in games or any other rendering process is a non-goal.

 ## Usage